Unboxed-Software/solana-course/content/anchor-cpi.md

 }
 ```

-Return an error using the [err!](https://docs.rs/anchor-lang/latest/anchor_lang/macro.err.html) or the [error!](https://docs.rs/anchor-lang/latest/anchor_lang/prelude/macro.error.html) macro within an instruction.
-These add file and line information to the error that is then logged by Anchor.
+To return a custom error you can use the [err](https://docs.rs/anchor-lang/latest/anchor_lang/macro.err.html) or the [error](https://docs.rs/anchor-lang/latest/anchor_lang/prelude/macro.error.html) macro from an instruction function.
+These add file and line information to the error that is then logged by Anchor to help you with debugging.

 ```rust
 #[program]